76-3701. Act, how cited.

 Source:Laws 1921, c.
 142, § 1, p.
 608; C.S.1922, § 5687; C.S.1929, § 76-502; Laws 1939, c.
 97, § 1, p.
 417; C.S.Supp.,1941, § 76-502; R.S.1943, § 76-407; R.S.1943, (2018), § 76-407; Laws 2024, LB1301, § 10.

 76-3708.
-Real estate of railroads, public utilities, and common carriers; applicability of sections.
+Real estate of railroads, public utilities, and common carriers; real estate of restricted entity or agent, trustee, or fiduciary; applicability of sections.

 (1) Except as provided in subsection (2) of this section, the provisions of sections 76-3703, 76-3706, and 76-3707 shall not apply to the real estate necessary for the construction and operation of railroads, public utilities, and common carriers.

-(2) Subsection (1) of this section shall not apply to a restricted entity or an agent, trustee, or fiduciary thereof.
-A restricted entity that violates subsection (1) of this section shall be in violation of the Foreign-owned Real Estate National Security Act and subject to divestment as prescribed under section 76-3712.
+(2) The provisions of sections 76-3703, 76-3706, and 76-3707 shall apply to the real estate of a restricted entity or an agent, trustee, or fiduciary thereof.
+A restricted entity, or an agent, trustee, or fiduciary thereof, who violates this section shall be in violation of the Foreign-owned Real Estate National Security Act and subject to divestment as prescribed under section 76-3712.

 76-3709.
 Manufacturing or industrial establishments or establishments for storage, sale, and distribution of petroleum products or hydrocarbon substances; foreign ownership; allowed; when.

-(1) Except as provided in subsection (2) of this section, any nonresident alien, foreign corporation, government other than the United States Government or a government of its states, political subdivisions, territories, or possessions, or agent, trustee, or fiduciary thereof:
+(1) Except as provided in subsection (2) of this section, any nonresident alien, foreign corporation, or foreign government, or an agent, trustee, or fiduciary thereof:

 (a) May purchase, acquire, hold title to, or be a lessor or lessee of as much real estate as shall be necessary for the purpose of (i) erecting on such real estate manufacturing or industrial establishments, and in addition thereto such real estate as may be required for facilities incidental to such establishments, or (ii) erecting and maintaining establishments primarily operated for the storage, sale, and distribution of petroleum products or hydrocarbon substances, commonly known as filling stations or bulk stations; and

-(b) Shall not expand establishments or facilities purchased, acquired, held, or leased pursuant to subdivision (1)(a) of this section or build new such establishments or facilities if a restricted entity or an agent, trustee, or fiduciary thereof.
+(b) Shall not expand establishments or facilities purchased, acquired, held, or leased pursuant to subdivision (1)(a) of this section or build new such establishments or facilities if such nonresident alien, foreign corporation, or foreign government is a restricted entity, or an agent, trustee, or fiduciary thereof.

 76-3710.
 Real estate within cities and villages; manufacturing or industrial establishments; applicability of act.